 [Website Editor Reply]

 Mark, if the price difference is $700, the Anlin Del Mar is definitely the way to go.
 The Del Mar is a better option over anything that Simonton carries, as well as Lindsay windows.
-The Del Mar series is a solid product.
+The Del Mar series is a solid product and if you want additional info, check out our anlin del mar windows reviews page online.

 Dane - Website Editor - from 2020